 One of the oldest and most intriguing paintings in The Bowes Museum’s collection was the focal point of a display....more

 Sat 03 Oct 09 - Tue 11 May 10

 Late in 1792 Goya became severely ill, and even though he eventually recovered he was left profoundly deaf for the rest of his days...more

 Sat 09 May 09 - Sun 01 Nov 09

-Visitors to The Bowes Museum this summer can wallow in a trip down memory lane at the major Toy Tales exhibition.
-The exhibition, is a celebration of 60 years of BBC children’s television ...more
+Visitors to The Bowes Museum were able to wallow in a trip down memory lane at this major exhibition...more

 Canaletto and the View Painters of Venice